FederatedAI/FATE/fate_client/pipeline/README.rst

 ``Model`` defines model input and output of components.
 There are two types of ``Model``: ``model`` and\ ``isometric_model``.
-When the current component is of the same class as the previous component, if receiving ``model``, the current model will replicate all model parameters from the previous model.
+When the current component is of the same class as the previous component, if receiving ``model``, the current component will replicate all model parameters from the previous component.

 Check below for a case from mini demo, where ``model`` from ``dataio_0`` is passed to ``dataio_1``.